awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 ## Enable the `containerd` runtime bootstrap flag<a name="containerd-bootstrap-windows"></a>

-For Kubernetes version 1\.23 or earlier, you can use an optional bootstrap flag to enable the `containerd` runtime for Amazon EKS optimized Windows AMIs\.
+For Kubernetes version 1\.23, you can use an optional bootstrap flag to enable the `containerd` runtime for Amazon EKS optimized Windows AMIs\.
 This feature gives you a clear path to migrate to `containerd` when updating to version `1.24` or later\.
 Amazon EKS ended support for Docker starting with the Kubernetes version `1.24` launch\.
 For more information, see [Amazon EKS ended support for `Dockershim`](dockershim-deprecation.md)\.

-For Amazon EKS version `1.23` or earlier, the supported values for the container runtime are `docker` and `containerd`\.
+For Amazon EKS version `1.23`, the supported values for the container runtime are `docker` and `containerd`\.
 The container runtime is specified when launching the Windows nodes using either `eksctl` or the AWS Management Console\.
-+ If the specified value is `docker` and the Amazon EKS version is `1.23` or earlier, then Docker is used as the runtime on the node\.
++ If the specified value is `docker` and the Amazon EKS version is `1.23`, then Docker is used as the runtime on the node\.
-+ If the specified value is `containerd` and the Amazon EKS version is later than `1.20`, then `containerd` is selected as the runtime\.
-If the Amazon EKS version is earlier than `1.21`, then the bootstrap fails and nodes are unable to join the cluster\.
 + If any other value is specified, then the bootstrap fails and the node isn't able to join the cluster\.
 + If this flag isn't specified, then the default value of the container runtime is selected\.
 For Amazon EKS version `1.23` and earlier, the default is Docker\.
 For `1.24` and later clusters, it is `containerd`\.